cnandrajog/property-listing/README.md

 ## Setup ENV file
 - Please make sure to set-up .env file.
-- For your convenience .env file has been checked in with original values.
-It is not recommended for production.
+- For your convenience .env file has been checked in with original values. ***Checking in .env file not recommended for production***.

 ## Database